 My earliest wish was for a horse, but I would have been happy with any animal in my life.
 I was allowed only tiny turtles until my older brothers went to sleep-away camp, at which time I was given a guinea pig so that I wouldn’t be lonely.
 I didn’t want my brothers to come home because I thought I’d have to give Chester back!
 Luckily, that was not the case.
 Eventually, I was permitted to keep a couple of stray cats and a dog (all of which found me) and to ride horses.
-Despite what my parents were told would happen, I never did not outgrow my love of farm animals, and so in college I studied animal science and for a while rode horses for a living.
+Despite what my parents were told would happen, I never did not outgrow my love of farm animals, and so in college I studied animal science and then trained horses and taught riding lessons for a living.

-In my early twenties I got a job in the kitchen of a health spa, which led to teaching cooking and food writing.
+In my early twenties I left the professional horse world when I got a job in the kitchen of a health spa, which led to teaching cooking and food writing.
 My first cookbook was a James Beard Award nominee.
-My third book, 1,000 Lowfat Recipes, remains in print and beloved by many.
-Meanwhile, I married, had two sons, and landed in a town outside of Boston.
+My third book, 1,000 Lowfat Recipes, is relied on for daily meals by many.
+During this time, I married, had two sons, and landed in a town outside of Boston.
 The backyard was too small for hoofed animals, but I could keep chickens.

 A move to a larger property allowed for an expansion of the flock, the addition of two goats, and an abundant kitchen garden.
-My interest in chickens and cooking led to the writing of The Farmstead Egg Cookbook.
-One favorite little white hen inspired my first picture book, Tillie Lays an Egg (Scholastic, 2009) which received much positive press, a PW starred review and the appreciation of Martha Stewart—Tillie and I appeared on her television show.
+One favorite little white hen inspired my picture book, Tillie Lays an Egg (Scholastic, 2009) which received much positive press, a PW starred review and the appreciation of Martha Stewart—Tillie and I appeared on her television show.
 (For a detailed listing of press go here.)
+My interest in chickens and cooking led to the writing of The Farmstead Egg Guide and Cookbook (Houghton Mifflin Harcourt, 2014).

 I share the joys of my backyard animals with a worldwide audience via HenCam.com, which features live-streaming cams on my flock and goats.
-My blog chronicles the on-going joys and travails of a life with chickens.
-I also spread my knowledge and enjoyment of chickens in person, through school visits and chicken keeping workshops.
+For ten years my blog chronicled the on-going joys and travails of a life with chickens.